 A Landmark From the Heyday of Yiddish Theater That Still Stands Today

-Many New Yorkers are still reeling from the closure and impending demolition of the Landmark Sunshine Theater on East Houston Street.
-Just outside of GVSHP’s catchment area, the Landmarks Sunshine was a beloved institution which had served up independent cinema for two decades, and in a past life was a Yiddish theater.
+Many New Yorkers were left reeling from the closure and demolition of the Landmark Sunshine Theater on East Houston Street in 2018.
+Just outside of Village Preservation’s catchment area, the Landmarks Sunshine was a beloved institution which had served up independent cinema for two decades, and in a past life was a Yiddish theater.
 In spite of its name, however, it was not an official landmark, and thus there is nothing to stop its planned replacement with an office tower.

 Fortunately, however, we do still have a number of great neighborhood theaters which do still survive, including the Louis N. Jaffee Art Theatre on Second Avenue and 12th Street.
 Unlike the Landmark Sunshine, this former Yiddish Theater actually is an official New York City landmark, designated on February 9th, 1993, and therefore isn’t going anywhere.
 It is one of the few interior and exterior landmarks in the entire city.
 We gave the building a Village Award in 2016 to honor the owners of the property, Reading International, and CTA Architects for undertaking a meticulous restoration.
 Today it is the home of the Village East Cinemas.

 In the first few decades of the Twentieth Century, this stretch of Second Avenue was referred to as the Jewish Rialto because of the many Yiddish language theaters and businesses connected to Jewish entertainment.
-In 1925 the developer Louis N. Jaffe hired the theater architect Harrison Wiseman to create the stunning theater at 189 Second Avenue to be devoted to the work of Maurice Schwartz, a Yiddish-speaking actor of such renown that he was often referred to simply as “Mr. Second Avenue”.
+In 1925 the developer Louis N. Jaffe hired the theater architect Harrison Wiseman to create the stunning theater at 189 Second Avenue (with plans filed on May 28th of that year) to be devoted to the work of Maurice Schwartz, a Yiddish-speaking actor of such renown that he was often referred to simply as “Mr. Second Avenue”.

 From the landmark designation report for the Louis N. Jaffe (Yiddish) Art Theater, which you can read here: